Diegoeyza/Curricular-Analyst-UA/README.md

 Horarios_curso:
 1-first of all, the file must have a format which is the days of the week from monday to friday and the hours in the 2 rows to the left.
-The course format should be "ELECTRO (LAB) SEC 1;MARTES;9:30;10:20" where LAB can be replaced with CLAS or AYUD
+The course format should be "ELECTRO (LAB) SEC 1;MARTES;9:30;10:20" where LAB can be replaced with CLAS or AYUD.
+The course name must not contain commas, the type (CLAS) for example, should always have a space between it and the name, like ELECTRO (CLAS), invalidad cases would be ELECTRO(CLAS) or ELECTRO ( CLAS)
 2- Then use the organizer
 3- Then the merger
 4- Then the sepparator

+not admitted formats:
+SIMULACION (LAB) SEC 1 (LAB ), should be: SIMULACION (LAB) SEC 1 SIMULACION (LAB) SEC1, should be: SIMULACION (LAB) SEC 1